What's unique about our process?

 You can apply anytime.
-We accept applications for all of our programs on a rolling basis.
+We accept applications on a rolling basis.
 If you're accepted, we'll work to find a place for you as quickly as possible.

 - Test-optional—Your ACT or SAT scores aren't required for admission.